jacobobryant/biff/example/README.md

 `rsync`s config files to the server, deploys code via `git push`, and restarts the app process on the server (via git push hook).

+Before running this (and all subsequent commands), you must set up a server and set the domain in `config.sh`.
+For example:

+1. Create an Ubuntu VPS in DigitalOcean
+2. Point your domain at it
+3. Run `scp setup.sh root@$YOUR_DOMAIN:`
+4. Run `ssh root@$YOUR_DOMAIN`, then `bash setup.sh`

 ### `./task soft-deploy`